ORCA: Open-ended Response Correctness Assessment for Audio Question Answering: Annotation framework and datasets

-\paragraph{Stage 1b: Candidate answer generation} We generate candidate answers by prompting multiple LALMs with the question and audio.
-This yields diverse responses with different reasoning patterns, error modes, and correctness levels.
-The specific models used are detailed in Section~\ref{sec:exp}.
+\paragraph{Stage 1b: Candidate answer generation} We generate candidate answers by prompting multiple LALMs with each question and audio, creating a diverse set of responses for evaluation.

-\subsection{Stage 2: Annotation and feedback collection}
+\paragraph{Stage 2: Annotation and feedback collection}

-Human annotators evaluate answer correctness given five pieces of textual information: the question, reference answer, rationale, audio transcript (for speech questions), and the candidate answer.
+Human annotators evaluate answer correctness given four pieces of textual information: the question, reference answer, rationale (includes transcript for speech questions), and a candidate answer.
 When textual context proves insufficient, annotators can listen to the original audio directly.